Orgamorsh/RCBot/README.md

 ---Commands---

-/quit - Sets status to invisible and quits the program
+/quit - Quits the program

 /join - let's you join a voice channel